imhurl23/tempurature_monitoring/README.md

 # Continuous Remote Fermentation Monitoring System

 This system is a remote tempurature monitoring setup.
-By running scripst on a raspberry pi this project creates a remote access point in the form of a web application to view updating tesmpurature data.
+By running scripts on a raspberry pi this project creates a remote access point in the form of a web application to view updating tesmpurature data.
 ## Description

-This code base paired with a configured raspberry pi product and tempurature sensors can be used to ensure safe at home fermentation.
+This code base paired with a configured raspberry pi product and tempurature sensors can be used to help ensure safe at home fermentation.

 ## Getting Started
 For information on how to run the scripts on the raspberrry pi: https://docs.google.com/document/d/1xA-vdfHDePmcq0FVDPCigT55Rxa6r-Ud1ls8NACyue4/edit?usp=sharing
 Once, this is complete you can simply view the webpage: http://54.196.10.228:8000/ (Note: this may not be live at all points in time.
-If you are interested in running an experiment please coordinate with Luis and Izzy to get a hold of the prodcut and make sure the web app is ready to be run)
+If you are interested in running an experiment please coordinate with Luis and Izzy to get a hold of the sensors and make sure the web app is running)

 ### Dependencies